 If there are any questions or concerns, Ooma offers 24/7 chat support and phone support.
 Additionally, reviews indicate that Ooma’s customer service is helpful and efficient at solving any issues quickly and painlessly.

 For business owners and entrepreneurs, both Ooma and magicJack offer digital phone service with helpful features for business communications.

-When comparing business VoIP services, PC Magazine named Ooma top VoIP service for small business owners for seven years in a row. magicJack wasn’t included in the 2020 ranking, and in 2019, it came in 4th place, behind Ooma, 8×8 and others.
+When comparing business VoIP services, PC Magazine named Ooma top VoIP service for small business owners for eight years in a row. magicJack wasn’t included in the 2020 ranking, and in 2019, it came in 4th place, behind Ooma, 8×8 and others.
 In 2018, magicJack’s tech support was the lowest-ranked among all providers.

 Ooma Office provides a full suite of business tools including a virtual receptionist, extension dialing, conferencing, mobile app, SMS messaging, music on hold, ring groups, virtual fax and a free toll-free number.
 Ooma Office is a flat rate of $19.95 per user per month.
 There’s even the option to upgrade to Ooma Office Pro to get additional features such as enhanced call blocking, call recording and a desktop app.

 magicJack for Business starts with a basic plan of three-way calling, caller ID, voicemail, and other features.
 After adding the auto attendant, virtual fax, and toll-free number that are all included with Office, the cost is $35.99 per month for one user.